 The Road to Digital Equity: Digital Inclusion

 Digital Inclusion is a key strategic priority for the City of Madison Information Technology (IT) department.
-A multi-year Digital Cities Survey Winner, the City of Madison strives to improve internet connectivity, digital engagement tools and practices, user experience, accessibility, and language access for Madison residents.
+A multi-year Digital Cities Survey Winner, the City strives to improve internet connectivity, digital engagement tools and practices, user experience, accessibility, and language access for Madison residents.
 It is also our goal to connect our residents, policymakers and staff with internal and external resources that support their digital needs and transform their lives.

 Our Madison's Digital Inclusion Ecosystem